- Services & Solutions

 Before coming to SRI in 1983, Perrault was a professor in the Department of Computer Science at the University of Toronto.
 With his students there, he created the first applications of planning, plan recognition, and speech act theory to problems in natural language discourse.
 He was a founding principal of the Center for the Study of Language and Information at Stanford University.

 Perrault has been President of the Association for Computational Linguistics and of the International Joint Conferences in Artificial Intelligence.
 He was co-editor in chief of the journal Artificial Intelligence from 2001 – 2010.
-He is a Fellow of AAAI and the recipient of the IJCAI Donald E. Walker Distinguished Service Award for 2011.
+He is a Fellow of AAAI and of AAAS and the recipient of the IJCAI Donald E. Walker Distinguished Service Award for 2011.

 He holds a B.Sc. with honors in Mathematics from McGill University and a Ph.
 D. in computer and communication sciences from the University of Michigan.